top of page

 It is important to note that the list of examples of when this concession can be relied upon are narrower than those available to individuals who have been absent for less than 12 months; it is limited to when the person was prevented from, or advised against, returning to the UK earlier.
 Furthermore, even though the absence is permitted, any period over 12 months will not be counted towards their qualifying period of residence for settled status.
 Their residence will effectively be paused once their absence reaches the 12-month mark, and restart when they return to the UK.

 For example, P has pre-settled status and 1 September 2022 marks his five-year anniversary of residence in the UK.
 P was absent from the UK from 1 January 2020 until 1 June 2021, for reasons fitting into this category.
 P’s residence will not be broken by his absence, even though it is longer than 12 months.
 However, P’s residence from 1 January 2021 until 1 June 2021 would not count towards the 5-year period of residence required to qualify for settled status.
 Practically, P could not apply for settled status by 1 September 2022 as anticipated.
-P would have to apply for a further grant of pre-settled status and make up the 6-month excess period of absence before qualifying for
+P would have to apply for a further grant of pre-settled status and make up the 6-month excess period of absence before qualifying for settled status.

 As with the other scenarios above, examples of reasons are provided but the list is non-exhaustive and caseworkers will consider applications on a case-by-case basis.